levimaaia/emailler/README-gmail-gateway.md

 The final period on its own serves to terminate the message and signal to Postfix that it should process the DATA block and enqueue the message.

+## What if you want multiple GMail accounts for multiple Apple IIs?

+If, like me, you have more than one Apple II equipped with an Uthernet-II card, you may find it convenient to have a separate GMail account associated with each machine.

+*INSTRUCTIONS TO FOLLOW*

 Bobbi
 Jun 3, 2021
 *bobbi.8bit@gmail.com*